Firefighters rescue 8th victim; searches for 2 continue

 - One at Santa Casa de Passos, with stable health.

 According to the Fire Department, 50 soldiers are working in the operation today, including members of the Brazilian Navy and the Brazilian Navy.
-Eleven divers help in the search for the missing.
+Eleven divers help with the searches.

 According to firefighters, the collapse of the wall in Capitólio occurred between 12:30 and 13:00.
 Four vessels were hit by the impact of the falling rock (directly and indirectly).

-They are: EDL vessel (14 people were rescued alive); Jesus (eight people died and two others are still missing); a red boat, without identification (10 rescued); and New Mother (9 rescued).
+They are: EDL vessel (14 people were rescued alive); Jesus (ten people died); a red boat, without identification (10 rescued); and New Mother (9 rescued).

 Authorities estimate that 70 to 100 people were at the scene at the time of the tragedy.